 Keep content fresh, keep it updated, keep it relevant and keep it coming regularly!
 There’s a reason why “content” is the first word in “content marketing.”

-- Semrush – The all-in-one solutions lets you find, new keywords, track your rankings, keep an eye on competition and much more.
+The all-in-one solution lets you find new keywords, track your rankings, keep an eye on competition, and much more.